 02 of 09

-Originally built by Inuit living in Arctic Canada, the inuksuk (inuksuk is the preferred spelling, but not the widest used) is a sculpture made of stone intended to mimic a human body.
-They are traditionally used mostly as hunting and navigational aids but are seen across the country in a decorative way.
-Especially after the symbol's prominence during the Vancouver Winter Olympic Games in 2010, the inuksuk can be purchased as knick-knacks, stand-alone sculpture or embellishing jewelry and t-shirts.
+Originally built by Inuit living in Arctic Canada, the inuksuk (inuksuk is the preferred spelling but not the most widely used) is a sculpture made of stone intended to mimic a human body.
+These sculptures are traditionally used mostly as hunting and navigational aids but are seen across the country as decoration.
+The symbol became prominent during the Vancouver Winter Olympic Games in 2010, and it is now widely available as a knick-knack, stand-alone sculpture, or as embellishments on jewelry and T-shirts.

 03 of 09